 Jane Harkness is a freelance writer based in New Jersey.
 Her writing has been published on Thought Catalog, Student Universe, Pink Pangea, and more.
 She blogs daily on Medium, and you can check out more of her work at janeharknesswrites.com.

-There’s no doubt that the feminist movement has gained traction in recent years — but it comes with a catch.
+There’s no doubt that the feminist movement has gained traction in recent years—but it comes with a catch.
 The majority of women don’t identify as feminists, and those who do might still tone down their feelings about the fight for women’s rights.
 Declarations of feminism sometimes come with qualifiers, from “I’m a feminist, but I don’t hate men,” to “I’m a feminist, but I’m not one of those angry feminists.”
-A woman might state that she’s a feminist, only to follow it up with “but…”, as if saying she’s a feminist and leaving it at that isn’t enough — after all, we wouldn’t want anyone to get the wrong idea.
+Some prefer to whisper the word.
+A woman might state that she’s a feminist, only to follow it up with “but…”, as if saying she’s a feminist and leaving it at that isn’t enough—after all, we wouldn’t want anyone to get the wrong idea.

 Women are taught to be polite and considerate.
 Anger doesn’t align with that ideal.

 Women are conditioned to not be angry, so many of us suppress that emotion.

 Even those of us who consider ourselves proud and confident feminists have probably done it before.
 Women are socialized from an early age to be pleasant, docile, and polite.
 We’re taught that it’s our job to make those around us feel comfortable—even if that means biting our own tongues to avoid rocking the boat.
 We’re all familiar with the stereotype of “the angry feminist,” and we know that people are quick to criticize her.
 And in a society where women’s rightful anger is often brushed off as “hysterical” or “dramatic,” we might dial back on our own anger if we feel like our opinions won’t be taken seriously anyway.